Hybrid KNN-Join: Parallel Nearest Neighbor Searches Exploiting CPU and GPU Architectural Features: and Optimizations

-As discussed in Section~\ref{sec:intro}, we focus on a hybrid CPU/GPU approach that performs the \knn search that maps $p_i\in D$ to be processed by the CPU or GPU.
+As discussed in Section~\ref{sec:intro}, we focus on a hybrid CPU/GPU approach that performs the \knn search using the CPU and GPU.

-A range query finds all points, $p_i\in D$, within a search distance, $\epsilon$, of a query point.
+A similarity search finds all points, $p_i\in D$, within a search distance, $\epsilon$, of a query point.
 Thus, to construct a \knn-join using a range query, there are several facets of the problem to consider.
 The $\epsilon$ search distance is required to ensure that the nearest points from a query point are found.
 For a given search that returns $>K$ neighbors, the distances between points are compared to determine which of the points are nearest to the query point.
-However, while a range query will return all points within $\epsilon$, there is no guarantee that all (or any) of the points will have $K$ neighbors.
+However, while a range query will return all points within $\epsilon$ of a batch of query points, there is no guarantee that all (or any) of the query points will have $K$ neighbors.
 In principle, the selection of $\epsilon$ could be large such that all points have at least $K$ nearest neighbors; however, this would lead to significant computational overhead, as some points in the dataset may find a large fraction of the entire dataset necessitating a significant number of distance calculations.

-Figure~\ref{fig:work_example} shows an example of a spatially partitioned space with query points shown in red.
-In Figure~\ref{fig:work_example}~(a), there are many nearby neighbors; therefore, given a value of $K$, there are a significant number of distance calculations and filtering needed to find the $K$ nearest neighbors.
-However, in Figure~\ref{fig:work_example}~(b), the query point is located in a sparse region.
+Figure~\ref{fig:work_example} shows an example of a spatially partitioned region with query points shown as larger red points.
+In Figure~\ref{fig:work_example}(a), there are many nearby neighbors to the query point; thus, a significant number of distance calculations need to be computed to find the $K$ nearest neighbors.
+However, in Figure~\ref{fig:work_example}(b), the query point is located in a sparse region.
 Thus, a large range query would be needed to find at least $K$ neighbors.
-Spatially partitioning the data using a grid in Figure~\ref{fig:work_example}~(a) is reasonable, as it is likely $K$ neighbors will be found by checking adjacent cells (e.g., assume $K=3$).
-In contrast, in Figure~\ref{fig:work_example}~(b), the grid is not effective.
+Spatially partitioning the data using a grid in Figure~\ref{fig:work_example}(a) is reasonable, as it is likely $K$ neighbors will be found by checking adjacent cells (e.g., assume $K=3$).
+In contrast, in Figure~\ref{fig:work_example}(b), the grid is not effective.
 Had a grid been used, the adjacent cells would not contain any nearby points.
-In this case, a data-aware index (e.g., kd-tree~\cite{Bentley:1975:MBS:361002.361007} partitioning shown in Figure~\ref{fig:work_example}~(b)) is better suited to finding data in sparse regions.
-Furthermore, as there are fewer points nearby the query point in Figure~\ref{fig:work_example}~(b), there is a low degree of candidate point filtering overhead.
+In this case, a data-aware index (e.g., kd-tree~\cite{Bentley:1975:MBS:361002.361007} partitioning shown in Figure~\ref{fig:work_example}(b)) is better suited to finding data in sparse regions.
+Furthermore, as there are fewer points nearby the query point in Figure~\ref{fig:work_example}(b), there is a low degree of candidate point filtering overhead.